 package Tokenizer is new Example_Token.Analyzer;

-If_Recognizer : constant Tokenizer.Recognizable_Token :=
+If_Recognizer : constant Tokenizer.Recognizable_Token :=The source above creates token recognizers for

 Tokenizer.Get(Opentoken.Recognizer.Keyword.Get ("if"));